Salesforce Object Relationships

 Parent objects are displayed in the dropdown

-Next, move on to the next field, 'Fields' to select the fields in Primary contact required in this recipe.
+Next, move on to the next field, 'Fields' to select the fields in Account required in this recipe.
 Since Salesforce objects usually contain many fields, using the search function in this dropdown will speed up this process.
 If you do not select specified fields here, all fields will be returned.

 To fulfill part 2 of the requirements, select the Mailing Address and Business Phone fields.
 These fields will now be available in the data tree on the right for use in subsequent recipe steps.